Are you looking for things to do in Kingston, Jamaica?

 - New Kingston Jamaica

-Both can be easily reached from the Norman Manley International Airport.
+Both can be reached from the Norman Manley International Airport.

 Things to do in Kingston, Jamaica

 There are various ways you can get to Kingston, whether you’re staying in Ocho Rios or maybe even planning a trip to Montego Bay.

 I’ve used the Knutsford Express bus service on many occasions.